 Adopting from Mexico will generally take a minimum of one year.
 The first steps are engaging the agency, providing a home study, applying to USCIS and the preparation of the dossier documents for Mexico.
 The dossier includes the home study and USCIS I-800A approval and a variety of other documents required by the National DIF.

 After the family receives a referral they travel to Mexico to spend time with the child.
-The time requirement varies with the age of the child.
-Generally families will need to plan on 3+ weeks although the visits be broken into more than one trip with the permission of the state DIF.
-At the conclusion of the visit or visits, the orphanage director, family (and child, if age appropriate) agree to move forward with the placement.
+The time requirement varies state to state but historically families spend one or more weeks visiting the child.
+We recommend that families plan on 3+ weeks although the visits are often broken into more than one trip.

 NOTE: Special transition provisions apply to adoptions initiated before April 1, 2008.
 For more information, visit http://adoption.state.gov/country_information/country_specific_info.php?country-select=mexico